-- Minutes of the Annual Meeting of the Stockholders held on June 25, 2014 covering the following matters: i) election of Members of the Board, including Independent Directors; ii) approval of the Annual Report and Audited Financial Statements for the year ended December 31, 2014; iii) approval and ratification of the Acts of the Board of Directors and Management; and iv) confirmation of the appointment of Punongbayan and Araullo as the Company's external auditor. - Annual Report and Audited Financial Statements of the Company for the year ended December 31, 2014; - Acts/Resolutions of the Board of Directors The following are the acts/resolutions of the Board of Directors since the last annual meeting held on June 25, 2014:
+- Minutes of the Annual Meeting of the Stockholders held on June 24, 2015 covering the following matters: i) election of Members of the Board, including Independent Directors; ii) approval of the Annual Report and Audited Financial Statements for the year ended December 31, 2015; iii) approval and ratification of the Acts of the Board of Directors and Management; and iv) confirmation of the appointment of Punongbayan and Araullo as the Company's external auditor. - Annual Report and Audited Financial Statements of the Company for the year ended December 31, 2015; - Acts/Resolutions of the Board of Directors The following are the acts/resolutions of the Board of Directors since the last annual meeting held on June 24, 2015:

 Date/Type of Meeting Resolutions/Matters Approved a) Election of officers: Ferdinand Soliman, Mylene Lim and Emelita Mangosing as Chairman, Treasurer and Secretary, respectively.
-June 25, 2014/Board of b) Appointment of members of the Audit Committee: Lisa Niedo as Chairperson and Emelita Mangosing and Mylene Lim as Members Directors' Meeting c) Appointment of members of the Compensation and Remuneration committee: Roseller Anacito, Ferdinand Soliman and Mylene Lim d) Appointment of members of the Nomination Committee: Mylene Lim, Ferdinand Soliman and Ana Tensuan July 24, 2014/Board of Directors' Meeting Confirmation of the Second Quarter Financial Reports for the quarter ended June 30, 2014 Oct.
-30, 2014/Board of Directors' Meeting Confirmation of the Third Quarter Financial Reports for the quarter ended September 30, 2014 Initial presentation of Annual Budget for 2014 Dec.
-11, 2014/Board of Directors' Meeting Confirmation of 2014 annual budget April 10, 2015/Board of
+June 24, 2015/Board of b) Appointment of members of the Audit Committee: Lisa Niedo as Chairperson and Emelita Mangosing and Mylene Lim as Members Directors' Meeting c) Appointment of members of the Compensation and Remuneration committee: Roseller Anacito, Ferdinand Soliman and Mylene Lim d) Appointment of members of the Nomination Committee: Mylene Lim, Ferdinand Soliman and Ana Tensuan May 21, 2015/Board of Directors' Meeting Designated the members of the Committee of Inspectors, which shall oversee the validation of proxies for the Annual Stockholders' meeting July 23, 2015/Board of Directors' Meeting Confirmation of the Second Quarter Financial Reports for the quarter ended June 30, 2015 Oct.
+22, 2015/Board of Directors' Meeting Confirmation of the Third Quarter Financial Reports for the quarter ended September 30, 2015 Initial presentation of Annual Budget for 2015

-Directors' Meeting Authorize Ferdinand Soliman to issue the 2014 financial statements April 30, 2015/Board of Directors' Meeting Setting May 31, 2015 as the Record Date for the Annual Meeting Setting June 24, 2015 as the Annual Stockholders' Meeting Endorsement of independent directors
+Dec.
+10, 2015/Board of Directors' Meeting Confirmation of 2015 annual budget April 2, 2016/Board of Directors' Meeting Authorizing issue the 2015 financial statements May 10, 2016/Board of Directors' Meeting Setting June 3, 2016 as the Record Date for the Annual Meeting Setting June 29, 2016 as the Annual Stockholders' Meeting Endorsement of independent directors